Uncle B: Promotional music videos

 Music videos were made for four non-singles from the album - "N-Dubz vs. NAA", "Defeat You", "Sex" and "Love For My Slum".
-"N-Dubz vs. NAA" appeared as the b-side to "Feva Las Vegas", and there was No music video was subsequently recorded in promotion for the single.
-"Defeat You" was originally intended to be released a single, however, the release was cancelled in favour of "Papa (Can U Hear Me)", however, a music video was subsequently recorded before the release was cancelled.
+"N-Dubz vs. NAA" appeared as the b-side to "Feva Las Vegas", and there was no music video was subsequently recorded in promotion for the single.
+"Defeat You" was originally intended to be released a single, however, the release was cancelled in favour of "Papa (Can You Hear Me)", however, a music video was subsequently recorded before the release was cancelled.
 Chipmunk is featured in the video.
 A music video for "Sex" was recorded in promotion of a new version of the track being used in an episode of Channel 4's Shameless.
-The new version features an extended intro, verses by Tulisa & Fazer, and an extended outro.
+The new version features an extended intro, verses by Tulisa and Fazer, and an extended outro.
 A music video for "Love For My Slum" was recorded to the song's popularity amongst fans.